-The School of Architecture and Planning comprises the Department of Architecture, the Department of Urban Studies and Planning (DUSP), the Program in Media Arts and Sciences (MAS), the Media Laboratory, the Center for Real Estate (CRE), and the Center for Advanced Visual Studies (CAVS).
+The School of Architecture and Planning comprises the Department of Architecture, the Department of Urban Studies and Planning (DUSP), the Program in Media Arts and Sciences (MAS), the Media Laboratory, the Center for Real Estate (CRE), the Leventhal Center for Advanced Urbanism, and the Center for Advanced Visual Studies (CAVS).
 Both departments, as well as MAS and CRE offer advanced degrees and include opportunities for joint programs with other departments.
 The Media Laboratory and the Center for Advanced Visual Studies do not confer degrees but are research based.
 The Media Lab houses the MAS program and provides its students a unique environment to explore basic research and applications without regard to traditional divisions among disciplines.
 CAVS offers an art-based platform for collaborations between artists, scientists, and technologists.

 The School of Architecture and Planning builds on pioneering traditions.
 The first university instruction in architecture in the United States began at MIT in 1865.
 The program in city planning, established in 1933, was the second in the country.
 The presence of architecture and urban studies and planning in the same school reflects a deeply held conviction that the two disciplines, sharing a common intellectual tradition, provide mutually illuminating and critical perspectives on each other.